nullhty/EDSR_Tensorflow/README.md

 <br>3. run "train.py" for training network.
 <br>4. run "get_test_EDSR.m" to get test data.
 <br>5. run "test.py" to test the model.

+### I find that if use tf.nn.conv2d the performance of this code is very bad.
+So I use tf.layers.conv2d instead.
+If you the reason please tell me (never_look_back6@163.com).
+Many thanks!